 - Changing a requirement or rule

-- Naming someone to get copies of mail DTA sends you, or talk to DTA on your behalf (See What is an Authorized Representative? on choosing to appoint an Authorized Representative)
+- Naming someone to get copies of mail DTA sends you, or talk to DTA on your behalf (See What is an Authorized Representative?)

 - Providing an auxiliary aid (such as an ASL interpreter or large print notices)